thefuzz25/thefuzz25.github.io/_posts/2025-04-12-late-nights.md

 title: 🦉 The Quiet Cost of Late Nights
 ---

-For a while, I didn’t realize what was really wrong.
+> For a while, I didn’t realize what was wrong.
 I just knew something felt... _off_.

 Over the past month, my routine slowly shifted later and later, bit by bit.
-This journal captures that subtle shift — one that started as sleeping a little late, turned disorienting, and eventually forced me to press reset.
+This journal captures that subtle shift — one that started by staying up a little late, turned disorienting, and eventually forced me to press reset.

 <hr class="dots">

 ## Mar 23
-(When I first realized it was 4 a.m. and I was _still_ wide awake)
+(When I first realized it was 4 a.m. and I was _still wide awake_)

 Well, this is new.
 I've never really been a night owl before.

-But hey — if it works, it works.
+But hey — whatever works, right?
 <hr style="opacity: 0.7;">

 ## Mar 26